nus-cs2103-AY2021S1/tp/docs/UserGuide.md

 :bulb: **Tip:**
  - The details of each field can be provided in any order.
+ - In the case of multiple similar prefixes, the description of the last prefix will be used (excluding tags and comments).

 Examples:
 * To add only the necessary fields <br>